Volker Eckert: Arrest

-Following the murder on 2 November 2006, footage caught by a surveillance camera showing Eckert's truck next to the naked corpse of his victim, which was located beside the parking lot, was reported to the Spanish police.
+Following the murder on 2 November 2006, footage caught by a surveillance camera showing Eckert's truck next to the naked corpse of his victim, which was located beside the parking lot, was reported to the Catalan police (Mossos d'Esquadra).
 Eckert could be identified via the truck, and a few weeks later German police detained him in Wesseling, near Cologne, on 17 November 2006.
 The police found tufts of hair and pictures of his victims subjected to various tortures in Eckert's truck and in his house.
 During the interrogations, Eckert acknowledged committing six murders, the five sex workers in France and Spain, and that of his classmate in Germany.

 Death

-On July 1, 2007, while awaiting trial, Eckert committed suicide on 2 July 2007, in the middle of criminal proceedings against him, and was found dead in his cell in Bayreuth, Bavaria.
+In July 2007, while awaiting trial, Eckert committed suicide on 2 July 2007, in the middle of criminal proceedings against him.
+He was found dead in his cell in Bayreuth, Bavaria, having hanged himself using a drape as a make-shift noose and tying it around a TV mounting bracket.
+Eckert had reportedly been distressed because his sister did not visit him for his birthday the day before.

 Media

 Eckert's case was covered in the 3rd episode of World's Most Evil Killers.

+His crimes were also theme of the German podcast "Vebrechen von Nebenan" in episode 98 "Der LKW Killer."

+In much more recent years, an image of Eckert was used in various memes, claiming his real name was “Amon Gus”, joking about the video game Among Us.